 - Partial lunar eclipse

-It is a mere coincidence of time and place that we are able to see solar eclipses.
+It is a coincidence of time and place that we are able to see total solar eclipses.
 The Sun is over 400 times larger than the Moon yet is over 400 times further away.
-The Earth observer views them at roughly the same size, making Earth ideally placed to see the features of a solar eclipse.
+The Earth observer views them at roughly the same size, making Earth ideally placed to see the features of a solar eclipse

-Imagine that as the Earth orbits the Sun, it leaves a trail behind.
+Imagine that as the Earth orbits the Sun, it leaves a line behind.
 This line forms an ellipse and is called the ecliptic, which is the path the Earth takes as it goes around the Sun.
-All other planets (except Pluto) in the Solar System orbit the Sun at a different distance from it, but at a similar angle.
+All other planets (except Pluto) in the Solar System orbit the Sun at a different distance from it, but at a similar angle

 The different position of nodes and the angular difference between the ecliptic and the Moon's orbit explain why we do not have an eclipse every lunar orbit.
 Usually the Moon orbits so that the Moon's shadow rises above or below Earth (and so also avoids Earth's shadow).